-• Housing Benefit applicants do not have to provide any details relating to religious belief.
+Housing Benefit applicants do not have to provide any details relating to religious belief.
 The impact is unknown due to insufficient data.
+We have no reason to believe there is any discrimination or disproportionality in the awards of DHP in terms of religion or belief.